YannanZhang512/YannanZhang/pages/bandgap.md

 Since the dc operating point of T1 and T2 are set to 10uA, and the current are described as follow:
 ![Bandgap_CurrentEqu](img/Bandgap_CurrentEqu.jpg)

 Then the value of R1 is about 5.4065k.
-A HRP poly resistor with 2 segments, W=2u, L=5u is 5.3525k.
+A HRP poly resistor with 2 segments, W=2u, L=5u is 5.3525k, and all other resistors can be determined.

 # Simulation Results and Analysis